cameronroudebush/sprout/docs/developer/index.md

+---
+title: Developer Overview
+description: Learn about the inter-workings of Sprout.
+---

 # Development Overview

 Sprout is built with a **mobile first** approach using [Flutter](https://flutter.dev/) for its interfaces and a [Node.js](https://nodejs.org/en) backend.